ivoa/cosmopterix/docker/pgsql/HOWTO.md

 to be uused by the rest of the entrypoint script.

-* The entry point script uses `adminuser` and `adminpass` environment variables to configure the server admin account.
+* The entry point script uses `adminuser` and `adminpass` environment variables to configure the database server admin account.
 * The entry point script uses `databasename` `databaseuser` and `databasepass` environment variables to configure the new database.
-* If the user names and passwords are not specified then random default values are generated.
+* If the values are not specified then random default values are generated.

+You can use the Docker `--volume` option to mount a local file as `/database.config` inside the container.

 ```
     #